AUK vs OTG Dream11 Predictions, New Zealand ODD, Auckland vs Otago: Playing XI, Cricket Fantasy Tips

 AUK vs OTG New Zealand ODD Dream11 team for Auckland vs Otago:

-AUK vs OTG New Zealand ODD, Dream11 prediction for Auckland vs Otago Captain: Hamish Rutherford
+AUK vs OTG New Zealand ODD, Dream11 prediction for Auckland vs Otago Captain: Anaru Kitchen

-AUK vs OTG New Zealand ODD, Dream11 prediction for Auckland vs Otago vice-captain: Travis Muller
+AUK vs OTG New Zealand ODD, Dream11 prediction for Auckland vs Otago vice-captain: Ryan Harrison

 AUK vs OTG New Zealand ODD, Dream11 prediction for Auckland vs Otago wicketkeeper: Mitch Renwick, Ben Horne

-AUK vs OTG New Zealand ODD, Dream11 prediction for Auckland vs Otago batsmen: Hamish Rutherford (C), Neil Broom, Will O’Donnell, Martin Guptill
+AUK vs OTG New Zealand ODD, Dream11 prediction for Auckland vs Otago batsmen: Neil Broom, Will O’Donnell, Robert O’Donnell

-AUK vs OTG New Zealand ODD, Dream11 prediction for Auckland vs Otago all-rounders: Anaru Kitchen, Ryan Harrison
+AUK vs OTG New Zealand ODD, Dream11 prediction for Auckland vs Otago all-rounders: Michael Rippon, Anaru Kitchen, Ryan Harrison

-AUK vs OTG New Zealand ODD, Dream11 prediction for Auckland vs Otago bowlers: Will Somerville, Louis Delport, Travis Muller (VC)
+AUK vs OTG New Zealand ODD, Dream11 prediction for Auckland vs Otago bowlers: Travis Muller, Will Somerville, Matt Bacon

 AUK vs OTG New Zealand ODD, Auckland playing 11 against Otago: Robert O’Donnell, Will O’Donnell, Martin Guptill, Ryan Harrison, Ben Horne, Ben Lister, Sean Solia, Will Somerville, Ollie Pringle, Brad Rodden, Louis Delport.